To reclaim the Church’s biblical commitment to care for our bodies and our spirits.

 Overview & History

-Church Health does not receive government funding to serve patients and grow operations.
-Instead, we rely on the generous support of individuals and organizations.
+Church Health does not receive government funding with the generous support 0f individuals and organizations to serve patients and grow operations.

-Founded in 1987 by Dr. Scott Morris, the organization has grown to become the largest faith-based healthcare organization of its kind in the United States.
+Founded in 1987 by Dr. Scott Morris, an ordained United Methodist minister and board-certified family practice physician, the organization has grown to become the largest faith-based healthcare organization of its kind in the United States.

 Whole-Person Care and Health Ministry